localpreservation/community/_guides/02-grassroots.md

 **Electronic Alert**

-Electronic alerts are a type of e-mail that can be used to call advocates into action.
+Electronic alerts are a type of email that can be used to call advocates into action.

 **Feedback**